microsoft/BuildTourHack/stories/4/413_ProductsAPI.md

 ### 1. Create a New WebAPI Project
 Our steps to get started with the Products API are the same as our previous step where we created the [Orders API][412].

-Again you can use the terminal or Visual Studio 2017 to create a new project in the `src\2.
+Again you can use Visual Studio 2017 to create a new project in the `src\2.
 Services\APIs\Microsoft.Knowzy.ProductsAPI` folder.

 ### 2. Implement the Products API

-Go ahead and implement the Products API endpoints, using `dotnet run` or Visual Studio 2017 to test locally.
+Go ahead and implement the Products API endpoints, using Visual Studio 2017 to test locally.

 Implement the following methods in the Products API that are used by the website:
 - Get all products